pierrecdevs/phoenix-firestorm/doc/building_windows.md

 ```
 c:
-cd \firestorm\phoenix-firestorm
+cd \aperture
 autobuild configure -A 64 -c ReleaseFS_open
 ```

-This will configure Firestorm to be built with all defaults and without third party libraries.
+This will configure Aperture to be built with all defaults and without third party libraries.

-Available premade firestorm-specific build targets:
+Available premade aperture-specific build targets:

 ```
 ReleaseFS             (includes KDU, FMOD)